 The amended standard clarifies that the effects on an accounting estimate resulting from a change in an input or a change in a measurement technique are changes in accounting estimates, provided that they do not result from the correction of prior period errors.
-The previous definition of a change in accounting estimate accepted that changes in accounting estimates may arise from new information or new developments.
+This definition of a change in accounting estimate specified that changes in accounting estimates may result from new information or new developments.
 Therefore, such changes are not error corrections.